MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 var singleLocation:MPLocation? = nil
 ```

-Add display setting properties of type `MPLocationDisplayRule` used for overriding display settings for a type, a single location and multiple locations.
+Add display setting properties of type `MPLocationDisplayRule` used for overriding display rules for a type, a single location and multiple locations.
 Also add a property `originalTypeDisplaySetting` to hold on to the original type display setting.

 ```swift
 let typeDisplaySetting = MPLocationDisplayRule.init(name: "MeetingRoom", andIcon: UIImage.init(color: UIColor.red), andZoomLevelOn: 15)!